skippy-io/skippy-io.github.io/docs/tutorials/how-skippy-works.markdown

 #### Generation Of The `classes.md5` File

-Skippy also creates a hash for each class file in the build's output folders.
-These hashes are stored in the `classes.md5` file in the `skippy` folder.
+The `skippyAnalyze` task also creates a hash for each class file in any of the output folders of the build.
+Those hashes are stored in the `classes.md5` file in the `skippy` folder.

 Example:
 ```